AA0100000101000001/Omnitrix/README.md

 ![IMG_20230619_164351](media/Images/IMG_20230619_164351.jpg)

 This project is meant to be a replica of the Omnitrix from the Ben 10 Classic series and be as accurate as possible when it comes to operating it like in the series.
 I started it to learn how to develop a mechatronic project using the ESP32.
 It started with a ESP32 Development Board - NodeMCU-32S2 module but I found out that there are other boards with an embedded LCD module on the market that are better to use.
-I decided to use ESP32-S3-LCD-1.28 for now to learn how to make PCBs and rotary encoders in hopes that the size of the final Omnitrix core can be reduced.
+I decided to use Esp32-S3 LCD 1.28 Inch for now to learn how to make PCBs and rotary encoders in hopes that the size of the final Omnitrix core can be reduced.
+The software can also be tested with the Esp32-S3-Pico Dev Board that uses the same MCU with Esp32-S3 LCD 1.28 Inch (Esp32-S3R2).

 In [Omnitrix-Test-Files](https://github.com/AA0100000101000001/Omnitrix-Test-Files) repository I am documenting varius tests for the features.
 I am also planning to develop an ESP-IDF framework version.
 See the  [ESP-IDF-Omnitrix-Tests](https://github.com/AA0100000101000001/ESP-IDF-Omnitrix-Tests) repository for testing the features (On hold).